Strava AI – any use in the real world ? opinion

 Strava AI does add something.
 I’m just not sure it’s of any value to me other than a passing interest.

-Second, I might be interested in periodically looking at what Strava’s AI says.
-So perhaps even a new area in the app where I can look at the REAL insights from the last 7, 14 or however many days.
+That said, I might be interested in periodically hearing what Strava’s AI says.
+So, perhaps even a new area in the app where I can look at the REAL insights from the last 7, 14 or however many days.

 Thirdly, the scope of AI needs to be radically extended to cover what each user is uniquely interested in, whether engagement, performance, or whatever.
 A simple Ra-Ra message after each workout is not good enough.